 Testing the plan always helps to determine which elements are not described and have to be added.
 Of course, this takes time and testing the hardware, but it is much better than to find gaps in plans already at the time of (or after) the disaster.
 Each time the recovery is tested, weaknesses are revealed and improvements are made in the plan, your organization has more confidence that the business will continue working despite the troubles.

 As the business grows, the data recovery plan and strategy become increasingly urgent.
 However, even big businesses are keen to implement an economically viable recovery plan.
-Reducing the cost of investment in the DRP typically leads directly to the usage of systems like Bacula Enterprise Edition with its powerful pricing model, exceptional open core benefits and enterprise grade tools, such as Bare Metal Recovery.
+Reducing the cost of investment in the DRP typically leads directly to the usage of disaster recovery software like Bacula Enterprise Edition with its powerful pricing model, exceptional open core benefits and enterprise grade disaster recovery tool, such as Bare Metal Recovery.

 - Don’t know about Bacula Enterprise Edition’s capabilities?
 See the full list of our data backup and recovery features.